JasonYangShadow/drpc_proxy/README.md

 > **Kafka partitions = ceiling on worker tasks.** The topic has 3 partitions; adding a 4th worker container gains nothing.
 To scale beyond ~1,000 msg/s with 150ms latency, increase partitions and `worker_desired_count` together.

+> **The numbers above reflect the current default configuration, not a design ceiling.** Throughput scales linearly with the number of worker tasks, goroutines per task, and Kafka partitions — all of which are runtime variables (`worker_desired_count`, `worker_goroutines`, partition count).
+The load test itself is equally unconstrained: increasing `USERS` or decreasing `GAP` can drive far higher ingest rates.
+The capacity formula above gives the relationship — tune instances and settings to match your target QPS.

 **Default load test vs capacity:**

 | Parameter | Value |